XavierLiuu/homework-1/README.md

 1. read __The Basics of GitHub__ section very closely
 2. complete all items on __your homework__ section (at the bottom of this page)
-3. when you are done with your final `commit`, submit the link to this repo on Canvas
+3. when you are done with your final `push`, submit the link to this repo on Canvas

 # The Basics of GitHub